seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 The following devices have been *tested* by users and found to be working.
 Currently no devices are *not* known to work.

-If your device is *not* listed, please test and [report back](https://community.openhab.org/t/panasonic-comfort-cloud-binding/133848) so I can add it to the list.
+If your airconditionDevice is *not* listed, please test and [report back](https://community.openhab.org/t/panasonic-comfort-cloud-binding/133848) so I can add it to the list.

 * CS-MTZ16WKE